 This page refers to the use of wood as a fuel.

-Wood is an organic substance that has been used as a fuel for thousands of years.
-It can even be burned as biomass to produce electricity.
-Because of the water content in the fuel, energy density can change, but a standard value is around 16 Megajoules per kilogram.
-Even keeping warm by a fire is using wood as fuel.
+Wood is an organic substance that usually comes from the stems of trees and has been used as fuel for thousands of years.
+It can even be burned as biomass to produce electricity and even keeping warm by a fire is using wood as fuel.
+The energy density will vary depending on the water content in the fuel—the standard value ranging from 18-22 Megajoules per kilogram.

 Depending on how the wood is cut, it can have a high power density (kindling), or a fairly high energy density (logs).

 There is no question that wood is renewable energy, because it regrows once it has been cut.
 However, whether or not wood is a sustainable energy fuel is an interesting question.